Professor of Experimental Haematological Oncology

 Lecturer in Plant Molecular Genetics

 My research interest is in understanding development and evolution, particularly in plants.
-I run a small research group who work primarily with moss and Arabidopsis; we also grow liverworts, spikemoss, grasses and green seaweeds.
-We use molecular genetics, cell biology and ‘omics approaches to understand gene and protein function in these systems.
+I run a small research group who work primarily with moss and Arabidopsis; we also grow liverworts, spikemoss, grasses, green seaweeds and microalgae.
+We use molecular genetics, cell biology, developmental biology and ‘omics approaches to understand gene and protein function in these ...

 Telephone +44 (0)121 41 45478

 Dr Carina Hellberg is an expert on protein tyrosine phosphatase signalling.
 She is currently investigating how phosphatases regulate platelet-derived growth factor receptor signal transduction.
 In addition, she is investigating how oncogenes affect receptor signalling by altering the intracellular receptor sorting.

 Dr Leach joined the University of Birmingham as a Birmingham Fellow in 2012 and is based in the Plant Genetics and Cell Biology group in the School of Biosciences.
 Her work involves using statistical genetics and bioinformatic approaches to dissecting the genetic architecture of quantitative trait variation.

 Telephone +44 (0)121 414 5883

 Senior Lecturer in Molecular Cell Biology

 Director of Graduate Research, College of Life and Environmental Sciences